astronomer/docs/astro/set-up-data-lineage.md

 - Retrieve your Organization OpenLineage API key from the Cloud UI.
 See [Retrieve an OpenLineage API key](#retrieve-an-openlineage-api-key).
 - Specify your OpenLineage API key in the external system.
 See the following integration guides for specific instructions.

-When integrating an external data lineage system with Astro, you are often required to define the `openlineage-namespace` variable.
-The `openlineage-namespace` variable defines the deployment namespace for your jobs.
-When you define this variable, it must be correct to ensure the lineage data displayed in the Cloud UI is accurate and relevant.
+When you integrate an external data lineage system with Astro or you are working in a local Astro development environment, you need to define the `OPENLINEAGE_NAMESPACE`, `OPENLINEAGE_URL`, and `OPENLINEAGE_API_KEY` environment variables to make sure the correct OpenLineage data is sent to Astro.
+To locate the `OPENLINEAGE_NAMESPACE` variable in the Cloud UI, select a Workspace and then copy the value that includes a four-digit number next to the Deployment name.
+The format for the `OPENLINEAGE_URL` variable is `https://astro-<your-astro-base-domain>.datakin.com`.
+To locate the `OPENLINEAGE_API_KEY` variable, go to `https://cloud.<your-astro-base-domain>.io/settings` and copy the value in the **Lineage API Key** field.

 ### Retrieve an OpenLineage API key